Frank Howard (Canadian politician)

-Frank Howard (April 26, 1925 – March 15, 2011) was a Canadian trade unionist and politician.
+Frank Howard (April 26, 1925 – March 15, 2011) was a Canadian trade unionist and politician who served as a member of the Legislative Assembly of British Columbia (MLA) form 1953 to 1956 as a member of the Co-operative Commonwealth Federation and again from 1979 to 1986 as a member of the New Democratic Party.
+Between these two terms in provincial politics, he served as a member of Parliament (MP) from 1957 to 1974 representing the federal riding of Skeena.

-Life and career
+Early life and career

 Howard was born in Kimberley, British Columbia.
-After a career as a logger and labour union organizer, he was elected to the Legislative Assembly of British Columbia as a BC CCF MLA in 1953.
+After a career as a logger and labour union organizer, he was elected to the Legislative Assembly of British Columbia as a BC CCF MLA in 1953 (he had been an unsuccessful candidate in the 1952 provincial election).
 He was defeated in 1956 but won a seat in the House of Commons representing Skeena in the 1957 election.

+House of Commons

 Howard first sat as a member of the Co-operative Commonwealth Federation and then for its successor, the New Democratic Party (NDP).
 In Parliament, Howard and his caucus colleague Arnold Peters were responsible for reforming Canada's divorce laws, and for achieving significant reforms to Canada's prison system.
 He was also instrumental in attaining full voting rights for Canadian First Nations.

 Howard stood as a candidate in the 1971 NDP leadership convention, finishing fifth.
 He was a Member of Parliament for seventeen years until he lost his seat in the 1974 general election.

+Later career and death

 In 1979, Howard returned to politics, running again for the Legislative Assembly of British Columbia.
-He won that election and served as Skeena's Member of the Legislative Assembly until 1986.
+He won that election and served as Skeena's Member of the Legislative Assembly until his defeat in the 1986 provincial election.